alexshavelev/bitly_shortener/README.md

 ### How to install

-Register on http://bitly.com and click GENERATE ACCES TOKEN.
+Register on http://bitly.com and click `GENERATE ACCES TOKEN`.
 It looks like 'dcdf6d1bdsd770fb069703f5a5e1c51e37ef67a8'.
-Then create '.env' file and put token here in next format 'TOKEN=\'dcdf6d1bdsd770fb069703f5a5e1c51e37ef67a8\''
+Then create '.env' file and put token here in next format `'TOKEN=\'dcdf6d1bdsd770fb069703f5a5e1c51e37ef67a8\''`

 Python3 should be already installed.